 With the information that we get from the video documentary, we will start forming art and music workshops i.e.

 - Art workshops that may include: ceramics, cotton clothing for men and women, hammocks, woven baskets, shoes made from the moriche, jewelry and wood carvings which are specifically for the elaboration of the Mureys (ritual benches in an animal forms).

 Music Workshops and Musical Instruments

 The music workshops will include the teaching of the different types of songs: Marik (magical songs that encourage the Nature), the Tarenes (magical songs for the protection and medicine), and the songs to dance and have fun such as the Tukuy, the Parichara, the Amanau and the Sapara.

 The musical instruments workshops include the elaboration and interpretation of themselves: the drum, the waronga and the kobey.
 Every one of them is made from materials that have a meaning and specific results.
 That knowledge is almost disappearing.

-Restoration of a cemetery in Canaima – here are buried Charles Baughan and Alexsandrs Laime, both early explorers of Canaima.
+In this hidden cemetery in Canaima are buried Charles Baughan and Alexsandrs Laime, both early explorers of the area.

 He and his wife Mary died in a plane crash near Higuerote, Venezuela and was buried in his “dream resort” Canaima.